hapax/hapax.github.io/assets/visual-qft.md

-We could finish the tutorial here if we liked, but in the next few sections, we'll outline some fun features of the QFT, including a neat geometrical interpretation, some factorization results, and their algorithmic implications.
+We could finish the tutorial here if we liked, but in the next few sections, we'll outline some fun features of the QFT, including a neat geometrical interpretation, the magic of factorization, and algorithmic aspects.

 ##### 3.1.
 Overlaps and linkages<a id="sec-3-1" name="sec-3-1"></a>